CiscoDevNet/axl-java-samples/README.md

     code .
     ```

+1. If you haven't developed Java with VS Code before, you may need to install the 'Java Extention Pack' (vscjava.vscode) extension.

-    Upon first opening the project in VS Code, allow some time for VS Code and Maven to auto-generate the AXL API sources/code from the AXL WSDL
+    Upon first opening the project in VS Code, allow the project to be imported into the workspace, then allow some time for VS Code and Maven to auto-generate the AXL API sources/code from the AXL WSDL.

 1. Rename the `.env.example` file to `.env`, and edit it to specify your CUCM hostname and AXL API user credentials.